demisto/content/Beta_Integrations/playbook-TrendMicro_DDA_DetonateFile_CHANGELOG.md

 ## [Unreleased]
-- Bug Fix: chooses the correct Beta module of the integration
+Fixed an issue in the playbook with choosing the correct Beta module.